amanahuja/amanahuja.github.io/content/garden/whats-different-about-civil-society-data-initiatives.md

 ---

 {{% inset %}}
-Civil society data initiatives:
+Compared to those in other sectors, civil society's data initiatives:
 * Are often multi-team collaborative efforts with a complexity of incentives and power-dynamics
 * These are each different groups: the "user", the "data subject", the "stakeholder".
 * The purpose or role of data in the project may be fundamentally different
 * Data sources must be treated as imperfect representations of reality